magehx/mahx-checkout/docs/index.md

 ## 💡 Why MAHX Checkout?

-- ✅ **Magento-Native**: Built entirely using Magento layouts, blocks, and controllers — no magic, just Magento.
+- **Magento-Native**: Built entirely using Magento layouts, blocks, and controllers — no magic, just Magento.
-- ⚡ **Super Fast**: Powered by **HTMX** — minimal JavaScript, instant partial updates.
+- **Super Fast**: Powered by **HTMX** — minimal JavaScript, instant partial updates.
-- 🧩 **Lightweight & Modular**: Uses **Alpine.js** and **TailwindCSS** for reactive behavior and clean styling.
+- **Theme Support** - Works with Luma & Hyvä themes out of the box.
-- 👨‍💻 **Developer-Friendly**: Designed for Magento developers with the concepts they already familiar with.
+- **Developer-Friendly**: Designed for Magento developers with the concepts they already familiar with.
-- 🧘 **Zero State Management**: You heard it right!
+- **Zero State Management**: You heard it right!
 No state juggling in the frontend or PHP — everything lives cleanly at the database level, just as Magento intended.
-- 📚 **Tiny Learning Curve**: If you know Magento, you’re already 90% there.
+- **Tiny Learning Curve**: If you know Magento, you’re already 90% there.
 Just learn HTMX — it's fun and you’ll pick it up in 2 hours!

 ---